 Table 4.1 presents the maximum measured concentrations, most recent measured concentrations, and the projected future concentration of the contaminants with 12 inches of sea level rise.
-Toluene is likely to be below the human health benchmark (i.e., both Concentration A and B are below this benchmark), while benzene is anticipated to remain above the human health benchmark (i.e., both Concentration A and B remain above this benchmark).
 The depth to the groundwater table varies between 0.5 feet and 6 feet below the ground surface, and emergent groundwater first occurs at this location with 12 inches of sea level rise.
 Benzene is the contaminant that is most likely to remain above the human health benchmark based on current trends.
 However, remediation efforts are continuing and may become more effective.

-Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Concentration A (μg/l) Date Concentration B at 12" SLR Benzene 1 13,000 2/6/2008 2,300 3/15/2019 1,800 Toluene 150 5,300 11/27/2001 60 1 3/15/2019 10
+Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Recent Concentration (A) (μg/l) Date Future Concentration (B) at 12" SLR Benzene 1 13,000 2/6/2008 2,300 3/15/2019 1,800 Toluene 150 5,300 11/27/2001 60 1 3/15/2019 10

-Table 4.1 Contaminant Concentrations at Gibbons Drive Fernside Boulevard and High Street 00110011110113 , and right offoot
+Table 4.1 Contaminant Concentrations at Gibbons Drive, Fernside Boulevard, and High Street

-1 Toluene concentrations have fluctuated up and down significantly since 2012, but have generally stayed below 1000 (μ g/l)
+1 Toluene concentrations have fluctuated up and down significantly since 2012, but have generally stayed below 1000 (μg/l)